Termites in Wood: Signs, Damage & Prevention Tips

 Signs of Termite Infestation

 You might not always see the termites in wood themselves, but they leave behind plenty of clues.
-Here are a few signs of termite damage to look out for:

 • Hollow-sounding wood: Tap on beams, floorboards, or walls.
 If they sound hollow, termites may have eaten the inside.